Click HERE for Helene's biography

 The Helene Engel Trio began in Montreal in 2005 and has since been performing with their show "Traveling Notes," a voyage of Jewish music from all corners of the world.
 Through her years of Judaic research and exploration, Helene Engel has brought together a broad repertoire of melodies, music, and texts in Yiddish, Hebrew, Judeo-Spanish, Russian, French, English and other languages.

 Born from encounters of a special type, Tricontinental trio gathered together a core of 3 musicians : Indian tabla player Hindole Majumdar, Morrocan Oud player Khalil Moqadem and French singer and guitarist Hélène Engel.
-This is how three musicians from three continents blend their Mediterranean melodies, klezmer chords and Indian rhythms to enchant you.
+This trio is about how three musicians from three continents blend their Mediterranean melodies, klezmer chords and Indian rhythms to enchant you.
 But this is not all.
 This trio is expendable and sometimes other musicians and artists join in such as bass player Abby Geiger, Clarinettist Noah Century or dancer Fouzia Aachi.